zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 #### User experience-oriented

 Each MFE contains one or more components, each component can be big like a screen or small like a button, but all components should address the same user experience.
-For instance, the Maps MFE only provides a map experience, and the payment MFE only serves the payment experience to our users.
+For instance, the Map MFE only provides a map experience, and the payment MFE only serves the payment experience to our users.

 Each MFE only serves one cohesive user experience, and doesn't and can't rely on other MFEs.
 User experience is the minimal unit to split MFEs.
 We still can reserve some interfaces to switch user experience, but the integration work should be done on the shell application.

 #### Incremental upgrades

 For a big legacy codebase, the new option is to split a single user experience and rewrite it in a single MFE.
 Once the first piece succeeds, the team will have the confidence to rewrite all experiences with a new technique.
+So incremental upgrades also suit well for mobile.

 #### Simple, decoupled codebases

-We can split our codebase into smaller ones via user experience boundary from a monolithic codebase.
+We split our codebase into smaller ones via user experience boundaries from a monolithic codebase.
 The smaller codebases tend to be simpler and easier for developers to work with.
-Additionally, the smaller codebases mean less build time and less test time.
+Additionally, the smaller codebases mean less build time, less test time and less knowledge transfer cost.

-It's easy to push some code buttons under delivery pressure when working on a big codebase.
+It's easy to push some code buttons under delivery pressure when working on a large codebase.
 Sometimes just for temporary convenience, the complexity would be brought in two components that should not know about each other.
 Simple and smaller codebases can help us write high cohesion and low coupling code.

 #### Independent deployment

-Due to platform limitations, we can't deploy several mobile applications and compose them into one on the app store.
+Due to platform limitations, we can't deploy several mobile applications and compose them into one on the app store, or the end user's mobile phones.
 But we can use an example app to deploy MFE components to the internal app library.
 Each MFE example app should have its pipeline, which builds, tests and deploys it to the internal app library.
 Example app should try to simulate the real app environment.

 ![Integration approaches][integration-approaches]
 *Figure: Each micro frontend is deployed via an example app independently, and only the shell app is released to production.*